jsinix/scripts/README.md

 Hello World!

 You have stumbled upon my Github page.
 I like to work on any random ideas that strike my mind whenever I get time.
-Feel free to use them and if you like them, I wont mind a note of appreciation @ jsinix.1337@gmail.com
+If you like them, feel free to use and I wont mind a note of appreciation @ jsinix.1337@gmail.com :)